If you’re looking for an enjoyable spring time escape and a big dose of country air, then look no further than a mini break to Yass Valley.

 When: 21 – 22 October 2017

 Murrumbateman Field Days is a true country experience for the whole family.
 Attracting over 20,000 visitors, throughout the 500+ exhibits you will discover food and wine, farm machinery, shearing, live music, helicopter rides, animals and plenty of activities for kids.
 There’ll be a special Under 5s area on the oval with pony rides, face painting, a nearby farmyard petting zoo.
 The Rural Fire Service will have their Inflatable Smoke House on site to demonstrate the dangers of smoke in a fire, teaching kids fire safety.
 There’s also an exhibit providing everything you need to know about snakes – necessary in the country!

 Where: Meehan Street, Yass

 Classic Yass brings together everyone’s favourite parts of ‘The Good Old Days’ in the idyllic historic town of Yass.
-Featuring cars from the early 1900s through to the 70s, vintage memorabilia, music from the 50s – 70s, a Rotary Billy Cart Derby and Yass Scout and Rotary Markets, there is something for everyone to enjoy at this free event.
+Featuring cars from the early 1900s through to the 70s, vintage memorabilia and music from the 50s – 70s.
+Take part in the Rotary Billy Cart Derby and browse the Yass Scout and Rotary Markets.
+There is something for everyone to enjoy at this free event.